 - Double-check unit conversions: Confusing miles with kilometers can significantly disrupt your calculations.
 Always confirm that your formulas use the appropriate Earth’s radius (in either miles or kilometers), and make sure your output matches the units you intend to use.

-- Keep your database current: ZIP Codes change, merge, or become obsolete over time.
+- Keep your database up-to-date: ZIP Codes change, merge, or become obsolete over time.
 When making business decisions based on these calculations, make sure that you have access to an accurate and up-to-date coordinate database.

 Conclusion